SoftUni-Internal/interactive-content/EN/05-SOLID/04-Liskov-Substitution.md

 If a Subclass does not adhere to the Superclass’s contract, it’s **violating the LSP**.

-This code snippet shows what violates LSP and how we can fix it
+This code snippet shows what violates LSP and how we can fix it:

 ```java
 public interface Vehicle {